 Artificial Intelligence (AI) is increasingly hitting the radar of Financial Services firms.
 AI adoption has the potential to provide firms with a competitive advantage in terms of their controls environment, scalability and cost management.

 This article discusses the opportunities AI provides to organisations in the Know Your Customer (KYC) and Anti-money Laundering (AML) spaces, which will not only benefit the firm, but also enhance their customers’ experiences.
-There will be a follow-up article, which will provide further insight into the potential pitfalls and areas for consideration when implementing this technology.
+A follow-up article, provides further insight into the potential pitfalls and areas for consideration when implementing this technology.

 AI Adoption Challenges